biruk741/Lab5/README.md

 # Lab5
-How to Run:
+__How to Run:__
 The function that does the actual matching is process() and it takes an array of companies and their preferences and an array of employees and their preferences (See bottom of main class for examples).

-Best to run the printResults method with the same  inputs as process, as it will print useful information about the matching.
+It is best to run the process method using printResults, as it will print useful information about the matching.